Updated: 31st March 2020

 As in the example above, one of the keys to this power structure is that your internal links only ever (usually) point in one direction, thus signalling to Google the most important keyword or internal page within a Hub – the series of articles or content all focused on a single theme.

 Want to know more about this awesome source of traffic for bloggers?
-Learn how to use Pinterest the right way in my Free Pinterest Training Course For Bloggers.
+Learn how to use Pinterest the right way with these Pinterest courses and tools for bloggers.

 A lot of websites tend to accumulate broken links, especially ones that were created years ago and have many links pointing out to other websites.